amanmodiii/Digital-Hippo/README.md

 `RESEND_API_KEY`= Get from Resend.com for sending emails.

+and we are good to go.
+Run `yarn dev` to run it.

 **NOTE :** resend only allows mails to be sent from custom domains, so here with resend's default mail, I can only send mails to my personal account.
 Setup your resend dashboard when deploying for production.